-4 Fiscal Issues
+Fiscal Issues

-- 8. Describe the board's current reserve level, spending, and if a statutory reserve level exists. - 7 Following standard management practices, DCA projects full budget expenditure.
-With that assumption, - 8 BPM's reserve is shown to decline.
-However, BPM manages its budget so as to always contain yearly spending - 9 under full expenditure authority.
+8. Describe the board's current reserve level, spending, and if a statutory reserve level exists.

+Following standard financial planning practices, DCA projects full budget expenditure.
+With that assumption, BPM's reserve is shown to decline.
+However, BPM tightly manages its budget every year so as to stay under budget and return money to its fund for long-term solvency and avoidance of fee increases.

-- 11 A statutory reserve level does not exist.
-The Board seeks to maintain a fund balance of at least three months. - 12 The Board considers this prudent given the small size of the budget and the potential for unpredictable, volatile - 13 and somewhat uncontrollable spikes in enforcement costs.
-It is crucial that BPM maintain a reserve in order to - 14 be prepared, for such events as the 25 lawsuits filed against BPM by one attorney several years ago.
-All were - 5 dismissed, but the costs of AG defense were considerable.
-Even then, however, BPM managed to stay just - 16 under budget, and withstood the effort to force the Board's hand.
+A statutory reserve level does not exist, but the Board seeks to maintain a healthy fund balance.
+BPM considers this prudent given the small size of the budget and the potential for unpredictable, volatile and somewhat uncontrollable spikes in enforcement costs.
+It is crucial that BPM maintains a healthy reserve in order to be prepared, for such events as the 25 lawsuits filed against the Board by one attorney 10 years ago.
+All were dismissed, but the AG defense cost BPM \$374,282.
+Even then, however, BPM managed to stay just under budget, and withstood the strategic effort to force the Board's public policy and enforcement hand.

-- 18 9.
-Describe Budget Change Proposals (BCPs) submitted by the board in the past four fiscal years. - 19 The Board has not submitted any BCPs in the past four fiscal years.
+9. Describe Budget Change Proposals (BCPs) submitted by the board in the past four fiscal years.

+The Board has not submitted any BCPs in the past four fiscal years.

-- 10. Describe if/when deficit is projected to occur and if/when fee increase or reduction is anticipated. - Describe the fee changes anticipated by the board. - 23 BPM and the DCA Budget Office recommend updating the schedule of service fees as indicated in this report to - 24 match costs that have increased over the couple decades since the fees were set.
-These were proposed in - 25 conjunction with the \$900 biennial renewal fee already enacted, to complement that fee in order to recover full - 26 costs of service and fully stabilize the fund condition.
+10. Describe if/when deficit is projected to occur and if/when fee increase or reduction is anticipated.
+Describe the fee changes anticipated by the board.

+BPM and the DCA Budget Office have historically recommended updating the BPM schedule of service fees as indicated in this report to match costs that have increased over the past couple decades.
+These were proposed in conjunction with the \$900 biennial renewal fee already enacted, to complement that fee in order to recover full costs of service and fully stabilize the fund condition.
+Please see Section 11, Question 2 item h (re B&P Section 2499.5).

 Table 2.
+Budget Change Proposals (BCPs) NONE

+Personnel S ervices OE&E

-Table 2.
-Budget Change Proposals (BCPs) NONE Personnel Services OE&E BCP ID# Fiscal Year Description of Purpose of BCP # Staff Requested (include classification) # Staff Approved (include classification) \$ Requested \$ Approved \$ Requested \$ Approved N/A N/A N/A N/A N/A N/A N/A N/A N/A
+BCP ID # Fiscal Year Description of Purpose of BCP # Staff Requested (include classification) # Staff Approved (include classification) \$ Requested \$ Approved \$ Requested \$ Approved

+N/A N/A N/A N/A N/A N/A N/A N/A N/A